 - turd (n.)

-- Old English tord, from Proto-Germanic *turdam (cf. Middle Dutch torde "piece of excrement," Old Norse tord-yfill, Dutch tort-wevel "dung beetle"), from PIE *drtom, past participle of root *d(e)r- "flay, tear," thus "that which is separated (or torn off) from the body" (cf. shit from root meaning "to split;" Greek skatos from root meaning "to cut off; see scatology).
+- Old English tord "piece of excrement," from Proto-Germanic *turdam (cf. Middle Dutch torde "piece of excrement," Old Norse tord-yfill, Dutch tort-wevel "dung beetle"), from PIE *drtom, past participle of root *der- (2) "to split, peel, flay, tear;" thus "that which is separated ("torn off") from the body" (cf. shit (v.) from root meaning "to split;" Greek skatos from root meaning "to cut off; see scatology).
 As a type of something worthless and vile, it is attested from mid-13c.
+Meaning "despicable person" is recorded from mid-15c.

 A tord ne yeue ic for eu alle ["The Owl and the Nightingale," c.1250]